Amsterdam/django-gisserver/docs/user/filters.rst

 --------------------

 Strictly speaking, XML namespaces are required in the filter.
-Since many clients omit them, The server also supports requests without namespaces.
+Since many clients omit them, the server also supports requests without namespaces.
 For the sake of completeness, a request with namespaces included looks like this:

 .. code-block:: xml